 \subsection{Data-to-Image Mapping}

-After pre-processing the data, we create channel images corresponding to each wireless connection between a transmitter and receiver.
-The formation of images is instrumental rather than simply using raw data because deep convolutional generative networks can easily perform edge detections and learn correlations between pixels in the images.
-In this work, we simply enlarge the data matrix $\boldsymbol{D}^i$ by repeating each element of the matrix horizontally and vertically.
+After pre-processing the data, we create channel images for each wireless link between a TX and RX.
+The formation of images is instrumental to capture \emph{correlations} between multipath components and facilitate the training because deep convolutional generative networks can easily detect edges and capture correlations between pixels.
+In this work, we simply enlarge the data matrix $\boldsymbol{D}^i$ by replicating each element of the matrix horizontally and vertically.
+Specifically, we copy each element of the data matrix $\boldsymbol{D}^i \in \mathbb{R}^{8 \times 25}$ by $2$ times horizontally and $8$ times vertically, so that the size of the resulting matrix becomes $\Tilde{\boldsymbol{D}}^i \in \mathbb{R}^{64 \times 50}$.

-We replicate each element of the data matrix $\boldsymbol{D}^i \in \boldsymbol{R}^{8 \times 25}$ by $2$ times horizontally and $8$ times vertically, and thus the size of the resulting matrix becomes $\Tilde{\boldsymbol{D}}^i \in \boldsymbol{R}^{64 \times 50}$.
-Fig.~\ref{fig:images_from_two} shows the process of creating images from the original data matrices for two different multipath cases.
-As shown in Fig.~\ref{fig:13paths}, when the number of multipaths is less than $25$, the virtual values are filled to make the size of the data matrix consistent.
+Fig.~\ref{fig:images_from_two} depicts the process of creating images from the original data matrices for two different multipath channel cases.
+As shown in Fig.~\ref{fig:13paths}, when the number of multipaths is $13$ ($<25$), the virtual values are filled to make the size of the data matrix consistent.